 Distribution of carbon black is generally readily controllable by preparing well mixed master batches of each customer containing the desired loading of black.
-The better interaction of the elastomer with the surface of carbon black, forming the so called bound rubber, ensures that there is little transfer of filler between the two elastomers on cross blending of master batches quantites of plasticizers are used, there can be migration of plasticizer to one of the components.
+The better interaction of the elastomer with the surface of carbon black, forming the so called bound rubber, ensures that there is little transfer of filler between the two elastomers on cross blending of master batches f) Distribution of cross-links between the elastomer forms the continous phase.
+If there is a great difference in the solubility of the curatives in the two phase, The cross linking density of final vulcunizate will be heterogeneous.
+Rate of vulcanization varies for different elastomers in the blend depletion of curtives in the faster curing component also cause curative negative loss and hence cure imbalance.
+Thus the use of combination of properties is achieved when the two elastomers are similar in respect of polarity, saturation level and Mooney viscosity

-Distribution of plasticizer has not been considered extensively as many compounds do not contain large quantites of plastizer.
-However when substantial f) Distribution of cross-links between the elastomer
+Distribution of plasticizer has not been considered extensively as many compounds do not contain large quantites of plasticizer.
+However when substantial quantites of plasticizers are used, there can be migration of plasticizer to one of the components.

-It is important that the vulcanisate network structure formed is uniform throughout .Sulpher and accelerators more soluble in unsaturated elastomers.Accelerators have great affinity for polar elastomers.These curatives have tendency to migrate to low viscosity phase since it tends to occupy the outer regions of low and usually to low viscosity phase forms the continous phase.If there is a great difference in the solubility of the curatives in the two phase,The cross linking density of final vulcunizate will be heterogeneous.Rate of vulcanization varies for different elastomers in the blend deplation of curtives in the faster curing component also cause curative negative loss and hence cure imbalance.Thus the use of combination of properties is achieved when the two elastomers are similar in respect of polarity, saturation level and Mooney viscosity
+It is important that the vulcanisate network structure formed is uniform throughout .Sulpher and accelerators more soluble in unsaturated elastomers.Accelerators have great affinity for polar elastomers.These curatives have tendency to migrate to low viscosity phase since it tends to occupy the outer regions of low and usually to low viscosity phase